 I answered that in this week’s Reality Check newspaper column.
 I hope you enjoy it!
 For a Christian take on the same topic, see the blog post on what makes a good Christian husband that inspired this column.

 Ask teenagers what they’re looking for in a future spouse, and you’ll likely get these typical answers: she has to be good-looking.
 He has to be tall.
 They need a sense of humour.

-Many reading this, of course, will think this is a pretty tall order.
+Many reading this, of course, will think my criteria for what makes someone marriage material is too extreme.
 Maybe marriage just isn’t worth it.
 Don’t believe that.
 To walk through life with someone who knows you intimately and still chooses to be with you is a blessing indeed.
 If you find that blessing, take it.
 But make sure it’s rooted in something real, and not something fleeting.
-When we marry thinking it’s all a big fairytale, then rarely will we find that happy ending.
+When we marry thinking it’s all a big fairy tale, then rarely will we find that happy ending.